 Curriculum

-Updated curriculum documents are under review and will be posted in the coming months.
-Should you have questions about the curriculum documents, please contact Social Science Department Coordinator Stephanie Quinn at quinns@chelmsford.k12.ma.us or 978-251-5111 ext.
+Should you have questions about our curriculum, please contact Social Science Department Coordinator Stephanie Quinn at quinns@chelmsford.k12.ma.us or 978-251-5111 ext.
 5520.

 Grade 5: United States History to the Civil War and the Modern Civil Rights Movement